TelenorStartIoT/mic-workshops/docs/content/workshop-5/610-index.md

 weight: 610
 ---

-To edit the uplink transfor for your Thing Type, select your Thing Type and click the pencil button.
+To edit the uplink transform for your Thing Type, select your Thing Type and click the pencil button.

 Insert the following JavaScript code into the Uplink Transform section: